mikey-jay/realm-simulator/README.md

 # Installing the Script
 I am assuming you already have [Node.js](https://nodejs.org/en/) installed.
 The script was developed and tested with v17.4.0.
 To install, run the following from the root directory of the project: `npm install`

 To run the script, run the `app.js` script in the project root, or use `npm start`.
+This will run the default simulation, with the current ruleset.
+To run another simulation use `node app.js <simulation name>` where the simulation name is the name of the file in the `simulations` project folder without the .js extension. (ie: currentRules)